GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/content_scripts/index.md

 ## Frames {: #frames }

-The `"all_frames"` key specifies if the content script should be injected into all frames matching the specified URL requirements.
-If set to `false` it will only inject into the topmost frame.
+The `"all_frames"` field specifies if the content script should be injected into all frames matching the specified URL requirements.
+If set to `"false"` it will only inject into the topmost frame.
 It can be used along with `"match_about_blank"` to inject into an `about:blank` frame.

 To inject into other frames like `data:`, `blob:`, and `filesystem:`, set the `"match_origin_as_fallback"` to `true`.
 For details, see [Injecting in related frames][cs-inject-frames]

-`"all_frames"` - Boolean
+`"all_frames"` Boolean
 : _Optional_.
-Defaults to `false`, meaning that only the top frame is matched.
+Defaults to `"false"`, meaning that only the top frame is matched.
 If set to true, it will inject into all frames, even if the frame is not the topmost frame in the tab.
-Each frame is checked independently for URL requirements.
-It won't inject into child frames if the URL requirements are not met.
+Each frame is checked independently for URL requirements, it won't inject into child frames if the URL requirements are not met.

 `"match_about_blank"`- Boolean
 : _Optional_.
-Defaults to `false`.
-Specifies whether the script should inject into an `about:blank` frame when the parent URL matches one of the patterns declared in `"matches"`.
+Defaults to `"false"`.
+Whether the script should inject into an `about:blank` frame where the parent URL matches one of the patterns declared in `"matches"`.

 `"match_origin_as_fallback"` - Boolean
 : _Optional_.
-Defaults to `false`.
-Specifies whether the script should inject in frames that were created by a matching origin, but whose URL or origin may not directly match the pattern.
+Defaults to `"false"`.
+Whether the script should inject in frames that were created by a matching origin, but whose URL or origin may not directly match the pattern.
 These include frames with different schemes, such as `about:`, `data:`, `blob:`, and `filesystem:`.

 ## Run time and execution environment {: #world-timings }

-By default, content scripts are injected when the document and all resources are finished loading (`"document_idle"`), and live in a private isolated execution environment that isn't accessible to the page or other extensions.
+By default, content scripts are injected when the document and all resources are finished loading, and live in a private isolated execution environment that isn't accessible to the page or other extensions.
+You can change these defaults in the following keys:

 [`"run_at"`][scripting-runat] - `document_start` | `document_end` | `document_idle`
 : _Optional_.
 Specifies when the script should be injected into the page.
-It corresponds with the loading stated of [Document.readyState][mdn-ready-state].
-Must be one of `"document_start"` (the DOM is still loading), `"document_end"` (other resources are still loading), or `"document_idle"`, when the DOM and resources have finished loading.
+It corresponds with the loading states of [Document.readyState][mdn-ready-state]:
+    - `"document_start"`: the DOM is still loading.
+    - `"document_end"`: the page's resources are still loading
+    - `"document_idle"`: the DOM and resources have finished loading.

 [`"world"`][scripting-world] - `ISOLATED` | `MAIN`
 : _Optional_.
 The JavaScript world for a script to execute within.
 Defaults to `"ISOLATED"`, which is the execution environment unique to the content script.
 Choosing the `"MAIN"` world means the script will share the execution environment with the host page's JavaScript.
 See [Work in isolated worlds][cs-worlds] to learn more.